 These glutinous rice balls are soft as marshmallows and filled with sweet or salty things.

-You can learn how to make mochi by visiting the Royal Taiwan Mochi Museum (around US$5 per person).
+You can learn how to make mochi at the Royal Taiwan Mochi Museum (around US$5 per person).

 27. Lantern soy sauce braised food (燈籠滷味)

 Pick your preferred ingredients and the chef will cook it in the pot of special sauce.
-This makes a perfect light meal before a big night out.
+It's a perfect light meal before a big night out.

-Expect to wait in line as the chef never rushes but takes his time to allow the sauce to be well absorbed by the food.
+You should expect to wait in line as the chef never rushes -- he takes his time to allow the the food to absorb the sauce.

-Lantern Lu Wei (燈籠滷味), Shida Night Market, Taipei City
+Lantern Lu Wei (燈籠滷味), Shida Night Market, Shida Road, Neihu District, Taipei

-Countless sun cake shops flourish in Taichung, all claiming to be the original store, which none of them are.
+Countless sun cake shops flourish in Taichung, all claiming to be the original store.

 But maybe it's time for them to shine.
-The one and only original sun cake store Tai Yang Bakery closed down unexpectedly when the 68-year-old boss decided to retire.
+The genuine original sun cake store, Tai Yang Bakery, closed down when the 68-year-old boss decided to retire.

 Along Tze Yo Street, Zhongzheng District, Taichung County